-The Children and Social Work Act 2017 (the Act) replaces Local Safeguarding Children Boards (LSCBs) with new local safeguarding arrangements as outlined in DfE Local Safeguarding transitional arrangements, led by three safeguarding partners (local authorities, chief officers of police, and clinical commissioning groups).
-New safeguarding partners will agree the arrangements for themselves, and any relevant agencies they consider appropriate, e.g. schools, to work together to safeguard and promote the welfare of children in their area.
+Local safeguarding arrangements, as outlined in DfE Local Safeguarding transitional arrangements, are led by three safeguarding partners (local authorities, chief officers of police, and clinical commissioning groups).
+Safeguarding partners will agree the arrangements for themselves, and any relevant agencies they consider appropriate, e.g. schools, to work together to safeguard and promote the welfare of children in their area.
 Each local authority may have slightly different arrangements and full details of the school's local arrangements are outlined in Annex B of this document.